microsoft/TypeScript-Handbook/pages/Modules.md

 declare module "hot-new-module";
 ```

-All imports from a shorthand module with have the `any` type.
+All imports from a shorthand module will have the `any` type.

 ```ts
 import x, {y} from "hot-new-module";